achronos0/php-httpsession/HttpSession.md

 This parameter is ignored if no response body is expected according to the HTTP standard.

-#### `extra_post`
-Array of additional form field names and values to add to POST data.

-This can be used to specify some "global" values that must be passed with every request (e.g. a session identifier or validation token).

 #### `track_cookies`
 `true` to mimic browser cookie handling (remember cookies set by remote server and automatically return them in future requests).